Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: The Spectrum of the DA Chain

-In most applications of the DA algorithm, $f_X$ is a probability density function (with respect to Lebesgue measure), which means that $\X$ is not finite.
+In most applications of the DA algorithm, $f_X$ is a~probability density function (with respect to Lebes\-gue measure), which means that $\X$ is not finite.
 Typically, when $|\X|=\infty$, it is difficult to get a handle on $\Sp(K)$, which can be quite complex and may contain an uncountable number of points.
-However, if $K$ is a compact operator\footnote{The operator $K$ is defined to be compact if for any sequence of functions $g_i$ in $L_0^2(f_X)$ with $\norm{g_i} \le 1$, there is a subsequence $g_{i_j}$ such that the sequence $Kg_{i_j}$ converges to a limit in $L_0^2(f_X)$.}, then $\Sp(K)$ has a particularly simple form.
-Indeed, if $|\X|=\infty$ and $K$ is compact, then the following all hold: (i) the number of points in $\Sp(K)$ is at most countably infinite, (ii) $\{0\} \in \Sp(K)$, (iii) $\{0\}$ is the only possible accumulation point, and (iv) any point in $\Sp(K)$ other than $\{0\}$ is an eigenvalue.
-In the remainder of this section we prove that, if $|\X|=\infty$ and $|\Y|=d<\infty$, then $K$ is a compact operator and $\Sp(K)$ consists of the point $\{0\}$ along with $d-1$ eigenvalues, and these are exactly the $d-1$ eigenvalues of the Mtm that defines the conjugate chain.
+However, if~$K$ is a~compact operator,\footnote{The operator $K$ is defined to be compact if for any sequence of functions $g_i$ in $L_0^2(f_X)$ with $\norm{g_i} \le1$, there is a ~subsequen\-ce~$g_{i_j}$ such that the sequence $Kg_{i_j}$ converges to a~limit in $L_0^2(f_X)$.} then $\Sp(K)$ has a particularly simple form.
+Indeed, if $|\X|=\infty$ and $K$ is compact, then the following all hold: (i) the number of points in $\Sp(K)$ is at most countably infinite, (ii)~$\{0\} \in\Sp(K)$, (iii)~$\{0\}$ is the only possible accumulation point, and (iv) any point in $\Sp(K)$ other than~$\{0\}$ is an eigenvalue.
+In the remainder of this section we prove that, if $|\X|=\infty$ and $|\Y|=d<\infty$, then~$K$ is a compact operator and $\Sp(K)$ consists of the point~$\{0\}$ along with $d-1$ eigenvalues, and these are exactly the $d-1$ eigenvalues of the Mtm that defines the conjugate chain.
 It follows immediately that the DA chain is geometrically (in fact, uniformly) ergodic.
-Moreover, $K$ has a finite spectral decomposition that provides very precise information about the convergence of the DA chain \citep{diac:khar:salo:2008}.
+Moreover, $K$ has a finite spectral decomposition that provides very precise information about the convergence of the DA chain (Diaconis, Khare and Saloff-Coste, \citeyear{diackharsalo2008}).
 Indeed, let $\{(\lambda_i,g_i)\}_{i=1}^{d-1}$ denote a set of (orthonormal) eigen-solutions for $K$.
 If the chain is started at $X_0=x$, then the $\chi^2$-distance between the distribution of $X_n$ and the stationary distribution can be expressed as

-where $k^n(\cdot|x)$ is the $n$-step Mtd; that is, the density of $X_n$ given $X_0=x$.
-Of course, the $\chi^2$-distance is an upper bound on the total variation distance \citep[see, for example,][]{liu:wong:kong:1995}.
-Since the $\lambda_i$s are the eigenvalues of the Mtm of the conjugate chain, there is some hope of calculating, or at least bounding them.
+where $k^n(\cdot|x)$ is the $n$-step Mtd, that is, the density of $X_n$ given $X_0=x$.
+Of course, the $\chi^2$-distance is an upper bound on the total variation distance (see, e.g., Liu, Wong and Kong, \citeyear{liuwongkong1995}).
+Since the $\lambda_i$'s are the eigenvalues of the Mtm of the conjugate chain, there is some hope of calculating, or at least bounding them.